DeepSurvey-Bench: Evaluating Academic Value of Automatically Generated Scientific Surveys: Experiments and Analysis

 \subsection{Experimental Results}

-This section presents the evaluation results of the three survey-generation baselines under different backbone models.
-Table \ref{tab:content} and Table \ref{tab:outline_reference} report the surface quality evaluation results of the generated surveys, and Table \ref{tab:academic} presents the academic value evaluation results.
-Based on these results, we derive several notable observations:
+We evaluate three survey generation baselines with different backbone models and report the evaluation results in terms of both surface-level quality and academic value.
+Table \ref{tab:surface_quality} reports the surface-level quality evaluation results, while Table \ref{tab:academic} presents the academic value evaluation results\footnote{We include human-written surveys as a reference upper bound in the last row of the table to indicate the performance gap between generated and human-written surveys.}.
+Based on these results, we make the following observations: